Lego Dimensions

-Lego Dimensions is a Lego-themed action-adventure platform crossover video game developed by Traveller's Tales and published by Warner Bros.
-Interactive Entertainment, for the PlayStation 4, PlayStation 3, Xbox One, Xbox 360, and Wii U. It follows the toys-to-life format, in that the player has Lego figures and a toy pad that can be played within the game itself where it features characters and environments from over 30 different franchises.
-The Starter Pack, containing the game, the USB toy pad and three minifigures, was released in September 2015, while additional level packs and characters were released over the following two years.
+Lego Dimensions is a 2015 toys-to-life action-adventure game developed by Traveller's Tales and published by Warner Bros.
+Interactive Entertainment for the PlayStation 3, PlayStation 4, Xbox 360, Xbox One and Wii U. It is a crossover between Lego and over thirty different franchises, from which levels can be played through a USB toy pad peripheral.
+The Starter Pack, containing the game, the USB toy pad, three minifigures and one vehicle, was released in September 2015, while additional level packs and characters were released over the following two years.

 Gameplay

 Lego Dimensions features the same style of gameplay as the previous Lego video games developed by Traveller's Tales, in which up to two players control Lego minifigures based on various represented franchises.
-Players progress through linear levels, using their characters' abilities to solve puzzles, defeat enemies, collect collectibles such as Minikits, Characters in Peril, Gold Bricks, and attempt to reach the level's end.
-Collecting in-game currency known as Studs will fill a gauge called the Rule Breaker Gauge, and completely filling the gauge will unlock a Gold Brick.
+Players progress through linear levels, using their characters' abilities to solve puzzles, defeat enemies, collect collectibles such as Minikits, Characters in Peril, and Gold Bricks, and attempt to reach the level's end.
+Collecting in-game currency known as Studs fills a gauge called the Rule Breaker Gauge, and completely filling the gauge unlocks a Gold Brick.
 Characters are entered into the game by placing their respective minifigures onto a USB toy pad, with each character possessing unique abilities that can be used to solve puzzles or reach hidden areas.
 Using a character from a certain franchise will also unlock that franchise's Adventure World, an open-world area for players to explore and complete in-game objectives.
-Some sections of the game require players to move their characters to different spots on the Toy Pad.
+Some sections of the game require players to move their characters to different spots on the toy pad.

-The Starter Pack includes the toy pad and the game's fourteen-level main story campaign, which revolves around Batman, Gandalf and Wyldstyle, while additional levels are made available by purchasing Level Packs and Story Packs.
-In addition to the minifigures, players can also build models of vehicles, such as the Batmobile, TARDIS, Mystery Machine or DeLorean, and put them into the game for characters to drive.
-Completing objectives in the levels and adventure worlds will reward players with gold bricks, which can be used to upgrade vehicles and give them new abilities.
-Each adventure world also contains a red brick for players to retrieve; these will unlock special bonuses, such as visual modifiers for characters or extra assistance at finding collectible items.
-Unlike series such as Skylanders, Disney Infinity and Amiibo, the minifigures, vehicles and the USB toy pad are all made from real Lego pieces and can be freely built and customized.
+The Starter Pack includes the toy pad and the game's fourteen-level main story campaign, which revolves around Batman, Gandalf, and Wyldstyle, while additional levels are made available by purchasing Level Packs and Story Packs.
+In addition to the minifigures, players can also build models of vehicles, such as the Batmobile, TARDIS, Mystery Machine, or DeLorean, and put them into the game for characters to drive.
+Completing objectives in the levels and adventure worlds will reward players with Gold Bricks, which can be used to upgrade vehicles and give them new abilities.
+Each adventure world also contains a Red Brick for players to retrieve; these unlock special bonuses, such as visual modifiers for characters or extra assistance at finding collectible items.
+Unlike series such as Skylanders and Disney Infinity, the minifigures, vehicles and the USB toy pad are all made from real Lego pieces and can be freely built and customized.